vickypeng0516/NodeJS-Angular-HotelBookingWebApplication/README.md

 ## How to run

-Run node server.js first in a terminal to start the back-end server.
-Then, run ng serve in another terminal to start angular/cli.
-Fianlly, visit localhost:4200 to get access to our homepage.
+Run `node server.js` first in a terminal to start the back-end server.
+Then, run `ng serve` in another terminal to start angular/cli.
+Fianlly, visit localhost:4200.

 ## Further help